This post may contain affiliate links.

 PRO TIP: The final texture of risotto should be slightly chewy, not mushy.
 It should be creamy, slightly runny, and spread out when plated.
 I however like my risotto thicker, so I reduce it a little more.

-When all the liquid has been absorbed and risotto is cooked to the appropriate texture, stir in parmesan cheese and butter.
-Mix until combined.
-Do a final taste and add salt and pepper as needed.
+When all the liquid has been absorbed, stir in parmesan cheese and butter.
+Taste and add salt and pepper as needed.

-To serve top with roasted tomatoes, mozzarella balls, basil, and a drizzle of balsamic reduction.
-Add a glass of wine, like the sauvignon blanc you used in the recipe!
+Top with roasted tomatoes, mozzarella balls, basil, and a drizzle of balsamic reduction.

 Sign up for the newsletter, its juicy.